- Reviews: 2023

 A family home-based guesthouse with private rooms and access to good facilities in-house.
 Co-located with the Mongolian Steppe travel agency (home based).
 Youthful, young owners, very knowledgeable and with good English speaking knowledge.

 Check web site for what they can do in terms of travel services etc.

 Didn't stay but visited privately as well as when checking out travel services.

 Gets consistently high ratings by backpackers who stay here.

 - Reviews: 101

-in U.B. isn't permitted yet.
-In the towns it 's better to ask permission to picht your tent behind wooden barriers of a house to not be disturbed by drunken men.
-You can find public showers in major cities.
-For Mongolian mentality to pitch camp is totally natural and you can do it everywhere, but pitching your tent near a ger permits you to experience family life and animal noice?
+in U.B. isn’t permitted yet.
+In the towns it is better to ask permission to pitch your tent behind wooden barriers of a house to not be disturbed by drunken men and this is also the reason why you don’t have to pitch your tent on the running track who drive to a village.
+Also never to near a river (inundation) or on the way of the flocks.
+For Mongolian mentality to pitch camp is totally natural and you can do it everywhere, but pitching your tent near a ger permits you to experience family life and animal noises…

 TENT: even if you think you don't need it, it's better to take one with you because you might need to stay far from anywhere if you have a flat tire? the more indenpendent you can be in the steppe, the better.